PROVIDING OPPORTUNITIES

 Our Scholarship Information Evenings are informative sessions held each year that are designed to inform and educate both new and existing parents of the College, and their children, on the array of scholarship opportunities on offer.

-For more information contact our enrolments team:
+For more information contact our Enrolments Manager, Carla Baker:

-P: (03) 6336 3407
+P: (03) 6336 3394

 E: carla.baker@soc.tas.edu.au